alaaballoutdev/alaaballoutdev/README.md

 - 👋 Hi, I’m @alaaballoutdev
-- 👀 I’m interested in Web development and software development in general.
+- 👀 I’m interested in Web development and software engineering in general.
 - 🌱 I’m currently learning bachelor of computer science
 - 📫 How to reach me https://www.linkedin.com/in/alaa-ballout
 - ⚛️I'm a reactjs developer